 Q: CMTBC only has two online courses available, and I took one of them in Cycle 10.
 Do I have to (or can I) repeat it for Cycle 11 CECs?

-A: You have options.
-There will be a third CMTBC-authored course available in Spring 2018, on boundaries.
-You could wait for this course to be available.
-Alternatively, you could enroll in a course developed and offered by San’yas Indigenous Cultural Safety Training, Provincial Health Services Authority Aboriginal Health Program.
+A: You could enroll in a course developed and offered by San’yas Indigenous Cultural Safety Training, Provincial Health Services Authority Aboriginal Health Program.
 CMTBC’s Quality Assurance Committee values the San’yas course and the work of the Aboriginal Health Program of the Provincial Health Services Authority, and recognizes its importance to regulatory priorities including cultural awareness and sensitive practice.
 If you want to repeat a CMTBC-authored online course you took for CECs in Cycle 10 when the learning platform was newly launched, you may do so in Cycle 11, and review the material.

 Q: I’d like to take the San’yas online course, on indigenous cultural competency training, as one of the CMTBC courses.
 Why is it more expensive than the other two courses?